tektoncd/pipeline/docs/using.md

 1. `dir`: represents whether the blob storage is a director or not.

 To use GCS private buckets, [service accounts](https://cloud.google.com/compute/docs/access/service-accounts ) could be configured to access GCS bucket for `read` and `write` authorities.
-Download the service accunt keys to create a secret.
+Download the service account keys to create a secret.

 For example, create a secret like the following example: